 When we imported the sprite it also included a sound.
 Like sprites and backgrounds, Scratch includes a wide range of sounds.
-If we wanted to use a sound that wasn't imported with the sprite, we could use the Choose sound from library icon.
+If we wanted to use a sound that wasn't imported with the sprite, we could use the Choose a sound button.

-- 2. Click the button to preview the sound.

-- 3. Return to the Scripts tab.

-- 4. Add the following script blocks to the bottom of your first group.
+- 2. Click the play button by to preview the sound. - 3.
+Return to the Code tab. - 4.
+Add the following code blocks to the bottom of your first group.